Handling Single-Page Application Routing

 Frequently Asked Questions

 Can I gate CI/CD pipelines on SPA routing violations?
 Yes.
-Configure axe-playwright or cypress-axe with --threshold=0 for critical routes.
-Output JUnit/XML reports for pipeline status parsing and automated merge blocking.
+Configure Playwright tests with expect(blocking).toHaveLength(0) for critical routes.
+Use JUnit reporters (--reporter=junit) for pipeline status parsing and automated merge blocking via GitHub branch protection.